DCCS-IT-Business-Solutions/react-searchable-select-mui/README.md

 ```

 All Material UI-Select Props get passed to the Select Component [https://material-ui.com/api/select/](https://material-ui.com/api/select/)

+Native is not supported.

-Material UI-Select native is not supported!!!!
+Multiple is not supported yet.

 Additional Props: